High School Student Stanford Summer Internship

 Application fee: $95 USD (non-refundable)

-For Summer 2023, the programs will be held in-person on the Stanford University campus.
-The program fee is $5,500 USD, which includes daily snacks, lunches, and all necessary educational supplies.
+For Summer 2024, the programs will be held using a virtual format (online).
+The program fee is $4,500 USD, which includes all necessary educational supplies.

 We offer scholarships/financial aid for students who show academic excellence but also demonstrate financial need.
 To be considered for a scholarship/financial aid, the student must be a U.S. citizen and meet one or more of the economic need indicators listed below:

-- Other requests from high school principal, high school counselor, financial aid officer, or community leader that explains a student's financial need.
+• Other requests from high school principal, high school counselor, financial aid officer, or community leader that explain a student's financial need.

 Scholarship/Financial aid requests must be submitted in a written letter along with the application and must include parents' previous two years federal and state tax returns for review.
 All documents can be uploaded in pdf format within the online application in the How to Apply section above.
 Scholarship funds are limited, and we want as many students to have access to our program as possible.
 Please do not apply for scholarships unless you are truly in financial need.